 Our Distance Computer Comfort Program Provides:

-- Free online computer skills tutoring
+- Free online computer skills tutoring for qualifying participants

 - A great starting point for adults with disabilities to develop basic computer skills